ColoredCarrot/lsp-idea/README.md

 Some language servers require or benefit from special support by clients.
-LSP-IDEA comes bundled with extensive rust-analyzer integration and makes it easy for developers to implement new integrations on top of the existing infrastructure (see extension points).
+LSP-IDEA comes bundled with extensive rust-analyzer integration and makes it easy for developers to implement new integrations on top of the existing infrastructure (via extension points).

 ### rust-analyzer